 There are naturally three alternatives in the definition of the sign function.
 The choices can be performed using if-then-else, as illustrated in Figure 5.8(a).
 A language with end markers can make multiway choices awkward because each two-way choice needs an end marker.
 Typically, a special provision to avoid excessive end markers is made for multiway choices, as is shown for Ada in Figure 5.8(b).
 Cinnameg provides a construct that is illustrated in Figure 5.8(c) for doing multiway choices.

 '''

 switch(n)

-Choose matching n

-case 0 =>
+{

 case 0:

-Displayln("You are lucky").

-case 1 =>

 printf("You are lucky\n");

-Displayln("You will be happy")

 break;

-case 2 =>
+case 1:

 printf("You will be happy\n");

-Displayln("You will be rich").

 break;

-%Choose

 case 2:

 printf("You will be rich\n");

-(a)

-(b)
+}

 '''